 That means you can acknowledge the good things in your life, accept the bad, and experience joy because of it.
 Joy is a choice, and happiness is a result of that choice.
 I’ll say that again.
-Joy is a choice, and happiness is a result of that choice.
+Joy is a choice to accept where you’re at,, and happiness is a result of that choice.

 This doesn’t mean you will always ‘“feel” happy.
 But joy is something derived from Jesus.
 It’s a profound surrender and acceptance that He is in control no matter what comes your way.
 This is the only true and lasting hope for our lives as Christians.

-We can read all of the self help books we want.
-But nothing compares to removing ourselves from the picture and putting total dependance on Christ.
+We can read all of the self-help books we want.
+But nothing compares to removing ourselves from the picture and putting total dependence on Christ.
 It’s with this, you don’t have to wait around for your spouse to make you happy.